hhsieh/hhsieh.github.io/_posts/2016-10-30-Unlimited_Networks-3.md

         return(inv)
         }

 This function gives us a 100 x 100 matrix signaling whether any two nodes are within the same compartment.
+For each pair of two nodes _i_ and _j_, `nt_inv[i,j]` will be a non-zero value if there they are in the same compartment of the network.
+Otherwise, they are in different compartments.

+This serves us very well in determining which nodes to remove and which to retain.